JuliaClimate/ClimateTools.jl/docs/src/index.md

 ## Objectives

 * Extraction and visualization of NetCDF datasets, with user-provided polygons and start and end date.
-* Climate indices from The joint CCl/CLIVAR/JCOMM Expert Team (ET) on Climate Change Detection and Indices (ETCCDI)
+* Climate indices from The joint CCl/CLIVAR/JCOMM Expert Team (ET) on Climate Change Detection and Indices (ETCCDI) as well as custom climate indices
-* Custom climate indices
-* Interpolation of a datasets onto another grid
+* Regridding of a datasets onto another grid
 * Post-processing of climate timeseries using Quantile-Quantile mapping method (cf. Themeßl et al. 2012, Piani et al. 2010)